*Disclaimer* This is not medical advice. This is just what I wish we could have found when we were in a crises to know what to do and what to expect.

 - Finding Help

 If you are in need of help contact your physician, OBGYN, midwife, or therapist.
-You may also go to Postpartum Support International and they will tell you of your local resources.
+You may also go to Postpartum Support International to search for local resources or reach out to PSI and they will tell you of your local resources.
+(PSI website in espanol)

 In some cases medication is a necessary tool in healing.
 Your physician may be able to handle this but there are situations that a psychiatrist will need to be involved.
 Your Dr. will be able access if you’ll need to bring a psychiatrist onto your medical team.